Jaya-Krishna-Jasti/Asses-gitlab/README.md

 				git add .

 Now we are going to commit the changes into git.
-Commit means git takes changes that are in the staging area and create a new “snapshot” of your repository at that point in time.
+Commit means git takes changes that are in the staging area and create a new “snapshot” of your repository then.
 This snapshot is added to the repository history.

 The  “ -m “ represents the message which is “First commit”.